Letters from Indochina (Part 1)

 Letters from Indochina (Part 7)

-This morning I visited Angkor Wat — Cambodia’s most iconic temple and the largest religious monument in the world.
-It was built in the early 12th century during the height of the Khmer Empire, which once stretched across much of mainland Southeast Asia, including present-day Cambodia, Thailand, Laos, and southern Vietnam.
-Angkor served as the empire’s capital and spiritual center, and Angkor Wat itself was originally constructed as a Hindu temple before gradually transitioning to Buddhism.
+This morning I visited Angkor Wat, Cambodia’s most iconic temple and the largest religious monument in the world.
+Built in the early 12th century during the height of the Khmer Empire, it stood at the heart of a vast realm that once encompassed much of mainland Southeast Asia, including present-day Cambodia, Thailand, Laos, and southern Vietnam.
+Angkor served as both the empire’s capital and its spiritual center, with Angkor Wat originally dedicated to the Hindu god Vishnu.

 Continue Reading